 A preliminary sketch for the theatre's asbestos curtain by Raymond M. Kennedy.
 It was part of a November 2012 Christie's Popular Culture auction.

-One of the areas adjacent to the booth had been used by Grauman as a private box with limited seating.
-That box and the area on the other side of the booth got added seating in the 50s.
+Areas adjacent to the booth had been used by Grauman as a private boxes with limited seating.
+They got added seating in the 50s.
 The booth area was also used as a private box when the booth was downstairs between 1958 and 2001.

-Hillsman Wright, of the L.A.
-Historic Theatre Foundation notes the floor of the seating area was originally maple, replaced by concrete in the 40s.
+Hillsman Wright, a co-founder of the L.A.
+Historic Theatre Foundation, notes the floor of the seating area was originally maple, replaced by concrete in the 40s.
 The whole floor was demolished in 1958 (along with the pit and front of the stage) and a concrete floor with a new slope was installed.

 With the 2001 renovation pushing the lobby into the rear of the seating area, it was necessary to go down steps to the new back row.
 The 2013 renovation design results in the last row again more or less at lobby level (as it was in 1927, but now farther forward) and the front rows substantially lower -- achieved by excavating the front of the auditorium.
 This allows for both stadium-style seating and a higher Imax format screen.